josanvin/josanvin/README.md

 # JOHAN

  My name is Johan.
-I have expertise in Programmer (Senior Software Engineering) with more than 15 years of experience.
-I am capable of problem solving errors and coding problems, working individually and in teams.
+I have expertise as a Programmer (Senior Software Engineering) with more than 25 years of experience.
+I am a graduate of Bina Nusantara University with a Bachelor's degree in Information Systems.
+I am capable of problem-solving errors and coding problems, working both individually and in teams.

-For more than 1 year working as a Freelancer (Projects Developer), I have worked on various projects.
-I am a lifelong learner who is willing to learn new things anytime quickly and skillfully.
+For more than 5 years, I have been working as a Freelancer (Projects Developer) on various projects.
+I am a lifelong learner who is willing to learn new things anytime, quickly and skillfully.

-Since high school, my interest in IT has started to grow, and have mastered all the basic techniques from OS (DOS 6.2), to Web Server Programming now.
+My interest in IT started to grow since high school, and I have mastered all the basic techniques from OS Foxpro/Visual Basic to modern Web Server Programming.

-And in the future I want to contribute to the world of technology with the skills, knowledge and experience I have.
-I hope my contribution can be useful for many people.
+In the future, I want to contribute to the world of technology with the skills, knowledge, and experience I have, hoping my contribution can be useful for many people.

 If anyone is interested in learning and exploring programming, I will help as much as possible.

 ## Motto